vitalab/vitalab.github.io/article/_posts/2020-06-04-parallelization.md

 * Data input rate should match the pipeline execution rate
 * Latency is proportional to the number of devices

 Pipelining can involve the overlapping of some operations, like computing the forward pass of the current batch and the backward pass of the last batch at the same time.
-This is why is can be sometimes considered as a form of parallelism.
+This is why it can sometimes be considered as a form of parallelism.
 This can be implemented at the framework level, so we probably shouldn't care about this.
 This is described in the famous paper "[One weird trick for parallelizing convolutional neural networks](https://arxiv.org/pdf/1404.5997.pdf)" (as well as the suggestion to use data parallelism for convolutions and network parallelism for FC layers).